Geodego/data_engineering_azure/3-data_lakes_and_lakehouses/5-data_lakes_and_lakehouse_databricks.md

 - ADF Copy
 - Optimized Spark scripts

-We will focus on using Spark Scripts to ingest data from the DBFS into Delta tables.
+We will focus on using Spark Scripts to ingest data from the DBFS (Databricks File System) into Delta tables.
 To use the Spark API to ingest data from the DBFS into Delta, first, we read the file in, in this case using the CSV file format.
 The statement reads directly from the DBFS filestore and creates a data frame, here named “df”.
 ```python
 df = spark.read.format("csv") \
   .option("sep", ",") \